aws-samples/llm-gateway/README.md

 4. Set the `UI_CERT_ARN` to the ARN of the certificate you created in the `Creating your certificate` section.
 5. Set the `UI_DOMAIN_NAME` to the sub domain you created in the `Creating your certificate` section.
 6. If you want to use OpenAI LLMs, make sure to populate `API_KEY` with your OpenAI api key
+7. If you want to use AzureAd for authentication, follow the steps in  `Azure Ad Authentication Steps` and make sure to populate the `METADATA_URL_COPIED_FROM_AZURE_AD` in your `.env` file
-7. Run `./deploy.sh`
+8. Run `./deploy.sh`
-8. If you need to make adjustments to your lambda code, simply re-run `./deploy.sh`
+9. If you need to make adjustments to your lambda code, simply re-run `./deploy.sh`
-9. To use Cognito Authentication against the API Gateway WebSocket, you'll need a Cognito user.
+10. If you are using AzureAd for authentication, skip this step.
+To use Cognito Authentication against the API Gateway WebSocket, you'll need a Cognito user.
 Create one with your desired username and password with the `python3 create_cognito_user.py` script.
 Once you do that, Streamlit will automatically use the user you created to authenticate to the API Gateway WebSocket.
+11. Go to the url in the `LlmGatewayStack.StreamlitUiUrl` stack output

 ### Deployment settings